CritiSense: Critical Digital Literacy and Resilience Against Misinformation: Evaluation of CritiSense

 We evaluate \textsc{CritiSense} through a structured usability study covering both interface usability and perceived learning/behavioral outcomes.
 The questionnaire measures five usability constructs, along with single-item ratings for overall satisfaction, ease of completing the lesson, quiz flow, intention to continue using the app, and likelihood of recommending it.
 We also collect brief contextual information and open-ended feedback to identify concrete design priorities.
 The study was conducted for both Arabic and English languages.

-\textbf{Participants.} We recruited 93 participants and administered the study using SurveyMonkey.
-Most participants were aged 18--24 (68.8\%).
-Language preference was predominantly English (62.4\%), followed by Arabic (17.2\%) and bilingual English/Arabic use (20.4\%).
-Most participants held or were pursuing a bachelor’s degree (80.6\%), with fields of study skewing toward STEM.
-Participation was voluntary; however, we provided a voucher worth \$14.
+\textbf{Participants.} We recruited 93 participants and administered the study through SurveyMonkey.
+Participants were primarily aged 18--24 (68.8\%).
+English was the most common language preference (62.4\%), followed by bilingual English/Arabic use (20.4\%) and Arabic (17.2\%).
+The educational background of the participants was predominantly bachelor’s degree level (80.6\%), and their fields of study were skewed toward STEM disciplines.
+Participation was voluntary, however, participants received a \$14 voucher as modest compensation.

 \textbf{Instrument.} The instrument combines quantitative ratings with qualitative feedback (Section~\ref{app:survey}).
-It includes 17 five-point Likert items (strongly disagree--strongly agree), a five-point overall satisfaction item, a seven-point ease-of-completion rating for the lesson/quiz flow, and a Net Promoter Score (0--10)\footnote{\textit{How likely are you to recommend [product/app] to a friend or colleague?}~\cite{reichheld2003nps}}.
-We also measure intention to continue, collect two multi-select responses on activities completed and field of study, and include three open-ended questions on confusions, highest-priority fixes, and most-liked features.
+It includes 17 five-point Likert items (strongly disagree-strongly agree), a five-point overall satisfaction item, a seven-point ease-of-completion rating for the lesson/quiz flow, and a Net Promoter Score (0-10).\footnote{\textit{How likely are you to recommend [product/app] to a friend or colleague?}~\cite{reichheld2003nps}} We also measured participants’ intention to continue and collected two multi-select responses on \textit{(i)} activities completed and \textit{(ii)} area of expertise or educational background.
+In addition, we included three open-ended questions on \textit{(i)} points of confusion, \textit{(ii)} highest-priority fixes, and \textit{(iii)} most-liked features.

-\textbf{Usability constructs and scoring.} We group the 17 Likert items into five theoretically motivated constructs (Table~\ref{tab:usability-constructs}): \textbf{Usability/UX} (ease of use and perceived usefulness), \textbf{Visual Design} (aesthetics and clarity of visual elements), \textbf{Navigation} (ease of moving through the interface and finding content), \textbf{Content Effectiveness} (quality of examples/quizzes and cross-language consistency), and \textbf{Behavioral Impact} (perceived changes in critical evaluation behaviors).
-For each respondent, we compute each construct score as the mean of its constituent items, supporting both item-level diagnostics and construct-level comparisons.
+\textbf{Usability constructs and scoring.} We group the 17 Likert items into five theoretically motivated constructs (Appendix Table~\ref{tab:usability-constructs}): \textbf{Usability/UX} (ease of use and perceived usefulness), \textbf{Visual Design} (aesthetics and clarity of visual elements), \textbf{Navigation} (ease of moving through the interface and finding content), \textbf{Content Effectiveness} (quality of examples/quizzes and cross-language consistency), and \textbf{Behavioral Impact} (perceived changes in critical evaluation behaviors).
+For each respondent, we compute each construct score as the mean of its constituent items, supporting both item-level analysis and construct-level comparisons.

-\textbf{Analysis.} We compute descriptive statistics (mean, standard deviation, and median) for all items and construct scores.
-We assess internal consistency with Cronbach's alpha.
-Finally, we examine inter-construct relationships using Pearson correlations.
+\textbf{Analysis.} We compute descriptive statistics, including the mean (\textbf{M}), standard deviation (\textbf{SD}), and median, for all individual items and aggregated construct scores.
+We assess internal consistency for each construct using Cronbach's alpha ($\alpha$.
+Finally, we examine relationships among constructs using Pearson correlations ($r$)